 and proposed MCLs

-A public water system (PWS) is a publicly regulated water supplier that serves 15 or more connections (i.e., households) or regularly serves 25 or more people daily for at least 60 days out of the year.
-It can be operated or managed by a city, county, water district, investor-owned utility, mobile home park, etc. PWSs include community water systems
+A public water system is a publicly regulated water supplier that serves 15 or more connections or regularly serves 25 or more people daily for at least 60 days out of the year.
+Small water systems, including state and local small water systems (SSWS and LSWS), do not meet the requirements of a public water system and are regulated differently.
+SSWSs have between five and fourteen service connections and LSWSs have between two and four connections.

 Public Health Goals (PHGs) are concentrations of contaminants in drinking water considered safe if ingested at that level continuously throughout life.
 PHGs are developed and published by the Office of Environmental Health Hazard Assessment (OEHHA) and are based solely on protecting public health.
 They do not take into account cost or the technology available to achieve that standard (OEHHA 2019